marlinprotocol/oyster-serverless/README.md

 <b>Signer file setup</b>

 A signer secret is required to run the serverless applicaton.
 The signer must be a `secp256k1` binary secret.
+The <a href="https://github.com/marlinprotocol/keygen">Keygen repo</a> can be used to generate this.

 ## Running serverless application